John Wick (character): Returning from retirement

 Following Helen's death from a terminal illness, John largely remains isolated from society.
-He spends his days driving his prized 1969 Ford Mustang Boss 429 and caring for his new dog, a beagle pup named Daisy, the last gift from his deceased wife.
+He spends his days driving his prized 1969 Ford Mustang Boss 429 and caring for his new beagle puppy named Daisy, the last gift from his deceased wife.
 When Iosef Tarasov, Viggo's son, breaks into his home, assaults John, steals his car and kills Daisy, the vengeful John goes on a violent rampage.
 Knowing that John will likely stop at nothing to kill Iosef, Viggo attempts to protect his son and sends numerous assassins to stop John, but he kills them all.
-John eventually kills both Iosef and Viggo.
+John eventually kills Iosef and Viggo.
 Afterwards, John rescues a pit bull puppy scheduled to be euthanized from an animal shelter and returns home.

-Completing his blood oath
+Fulfilling his blood oath

 After taking revenge on the Tarasovs, John retrieves his prized car from Viggo's brother, Abram, and forms a truce with him.
-Wick's hopes of returning to retirement are ruined by Camorra crime boss Santino D'Antonio, who demands he complete his blood oath and assassinate Santino's own sister, Gianna D'Antonio, allowing Santino to take her place at The High Table.
+Wick's hopes of returning to retirement are ruined by Santino D'Antonio, who demands he complete his blood oath and assassinate Santino's own sister, Gianna D'Antonio, allowing Santino to take her place at The High Table.
 When John refuses, Santino retaliates by destroying his house.
 John reluctantly travels to Rome and fulfills the oath, only to realize that Santino is targeting him to tie up loose ends.
-Santino sends his bodyguard Ares and Gianna's former bodyguard Cassian after John, but ultimately John kills Ares and wounds Cassian.
+Santino sends his bodyguard Ares to kill John, while Gianna's bodyguard Cassian also pursues John for killing his ward.
+John wounds but spares Cassian, and kills Ares.

 Santino places a $7 million bounty on John's head, after which John enlists assistance from the Bowery King.
 John, after massacring hordes of assassins, eventually finds Santino in the Continental, where no bloodshed is permitted.
-John breaks the rule by killing Santino on the hotel premises, forcing Winston to declare him "excommunicado", meaning that he has been thrown out of the Continental without any way to call on it again for help.
-Winston, however, gives John one hour to flee before the excommunicado becomes active and the bounty on his head is doubled and offered globally by The High Table.
+John breaks the rule by killing Santino on the hotel premises, forcing Winston to declare him "excommunicado", meaning that Continental and the associated underworld services are no longer afforded to him.
+Winston, however, gives John one hour to flee before the excommunicado becomes active and the bounty is doubled and offered globally by The High Table.